Evrixand/TestingVideoApp/README.md

 #### Additional options

 + Once logged in, the user will have access to a **Profile** page with user details such as username and photo.
-+ Profile page have feed of Favorites videos.
++ Profile page have Favorites videos.
 ____